Monday, May 9, 2016

 "This is all completely insane and every new piece of information only compounds the insanity.
 I'm trying to find a girl who vanished from a closed house.
 Who cannot be reported missing, because if the police found her, it would be worse for her than if they'd never gone looking at all. "

 It is January 1943.
 Winter in Amsterdam.
-Holland was occupied two and half years ago by Nazi Germany.
+Holland has been occupied for the last two and half years by Nazi Germany.

 Hanneke Bakker is on her way to make her "deliveries" of black market items.
 Hanneke trades in the black market - the "illicit underground exchange of goods" such as potatoes, meat, and lard so her family can survive.
 She hunts down items that can no longer be easily found in shops such as bacon, tea and chocolate.
 To Miss Akkerman, her first customer on this Tuesday morning, she brings lotions and lipstick.